flibber-hk/HollowKnight.SkillUpgrades/README.md

 - DiagonalSuperdash: If this is disabled, the knight will only be able to cdash upward or horizontally (no diagonal).
 - ClimbSpeed: The default climb speed is 5.0, but this can be modified.
 - AirDashMax, DoubleJumpMax: The number of times the knight can air dash or double jump can be changed - setting this value to -1 will cause it to be treated as infinite.

+## DebugMod interop
+With DebugMod installed, each skill upgrade, as well as the global toggle, can be toggled in the debug mod keybinds menu (and these toggles can be bound to keys like with normal DebugMod methods).

+## Randomizer connection
+Each of the Skill Upgrades can be randomized in Randomizer 4's Connections page.
+However, this is limited:
+- Skill upgrades are not progressive (so e.g. it is possible to find a useless extra air dash before finding any dash)
+- Skill upgrades unlock the ability to toggle in the menu (so finding wall climb will have no effect if it is turned off in the mod menu).
+- Skill upgrades do not give specialized logic access